tsmith512/bframes/content/docs/cookbook/tus/direct-creator.md

 upload.start();
 ```

-This example is using `tus-js-client` in a simple Node.js script.
+This example uses `tus-js-client` in a simple Node.js script.
 There are other
 TUS implementations in other languages that can be used as well.

 ## A Working Example